 Pancreatic neuroendocrine tumors (pancreatic NETs or PNETs) account for less than 5% of all pancreatic tumors.
 They may be benign or malignant and they tend to grow slower than exocrine tumors.
 They develop from the abnormal growth of endocrine (hormone-producing) cells in the pancreas called islet cells.
 This is why these tumors are sometimes referred to as “islet cell tumors.”

-Islet cells are the endocrine cells in the pancreas that produce and secrete the hormones insulin, glucagon and somatostatin into the bloodstream.
+Some of the hormones islet cells produce include insulin, glucagon and somatostatin.
 Insulin and glucagon are the two main pancreatic hormones.
-Insulin lowers blood sugar levels while glucagon raises blood sugar levels.
+Insulin lowers blood sugar levels, while glucagon raises blood sugar levels.
 Together, these two main hormones work to maintain the proper level of sugar in the blood.
 Somatostatin regulates the levels of a variety of other hormones in the blood.

-Glucagonomas overproduce glucagon.
-They are usually large, often metastasize and about 70% are malignant.
+Glucagonomas produce glucagon.
 They are commonly found in the body and tail of the pancreas.
+They are usually large, often metastasize and have a very high potential to become malignant.

 |Nonfunctional Islet Cell Tumor||Nonfunctional islet cell tumors are usually malignant.
 They are hard to detect.|